-Dresden's dance of death was in many ways different from all other German / Swiss / French / English / Danish dances of death from the late Middle Ages / early Renaissance.
+Dresden's dance of death was in many ways different from all other German / Swiss / French / English / Danish dances of death featured on the present site.

 First of all, it was neither a painting (as in e.g. Lübeck and Tallinn) or a book (as e.g. Der Doten Dantz mit figuren), but instead a bas-relief carved in sandstone.